Learn More About Faculty Advising and Our Process For How to Request a Faculty Advisor

 - If the faculty member you contact agrees to take you on as an advisee, then great!
 Follow-up with him/her as necessary and perhaps try to determine a mutually convenient time to meet.
 It is 100% up to you to contact your Faculty Advisor to ask questions, share your concerns, or to arrange a time to meet in person.
 Your Faculty Advisor will not go out of his/her way to contact you.
 See below for the types of questions/concerns students will often contact their Faculty Advisor about.

 - If the faculty member you contacted is unable to take you on as an advisee, try contacting someone else.
-In the unlikely event you have tried to contact three separate faculty members and none of them are able to take you on as an advisee, e-mail our Undergraduate Coordinator, Dr. Joel Hughes, and he will help you connect with a Faculty Advisor.
+In the unlikely event you have tried to contact three separate faculty members and none of them are able to take you on as an advisee, e-mail our Undergraduate Coordinator, Dr. Clarissa Thompson (firstname.lastname@example.org), and she will help you connect with a Faculty Advisor.

 How might I format my e-mail to request a faculty advisor?